Factbox - Possible successors to Japan PM Kan

 SAKIHITO OZAWA

-Ozawa, 57, is the No.2 official of the party's key tax panel and has said he opposes tax hikes to fund the costs of rebuilding after the quake and tsunami in March, saying reconstruction should instead be funded by government borrowing.
+Ozawa, 57, is the No. 2 official at the party's key tax panel and has said he was against tax hikes to fund the costs of rebuilding after the quake and tsunami in March, saying that reconstruction should instead be funded by government borrowing.

 SHINJI TARUTOKO